padrinoDB/ipmr/cran-comments.md

-This is a re-submission of ipmr following a request to fix typos from yesterday.
-The last update was submitted in mid May, and yesterday's submission yielded the following feedback:
+This is an update of ipmr which is already on CRAN.
+This update includes bug fixes and a new citation entry to reflect a publication describing the package.
+The last update was in mid July.

-   Possibly mis-spelled words in DESCRIPTION:
-     ipmr (33:8)
-     mathemathical (31:3)

-The latter is now corrected and the former has been single quoted per Uwe Ligges's request.
-I have also updated the package title to omit the redundant "...in R".

 Additional information on this submission: